 - By age 40, there is only about three percent eggs left.

 Your partner's age is also an important factor in causing secondary infertility.
-Men over age 50 have a decrease in fertility because of diminished sperm motility, abnormal sperm, and other factors, according to a 2001 review in Fertility and Sterility by University of California, Berkley researchers.
+Older men tend to have a decrease in fertility due to a decline in semen quality, diminished sperm motility, abnormal sperm, and other factors according to a study in the Reproductive Biology and Endocrinology Journal.

 Other Factors That Cause Secondary Infertility